lgiordani/postage/README.md

 `message_*()` methods accept two special keyword arguments, namely **_key**, **_eks**, that change the way the message is sent.
 The behaviour of the two keywords follows the following algorithm:

 1. Calling `message_name()` sends the message with the predefined `eks`, i.e. those defined in the producer class.
-This means that the message is sent to each exchange listed in the `eks` list of the class, with the relative key.
+This means that the message is sent to each exchange listed in the `eks` list of the class, with the associated key.

 2. Calling `message_name(_key='rk')` sends the message to the first exchange in `eks` with the key `rk`.
 3. Calling `message_name(_eks=[(exchange1, rk1), (exchange2, rk2)])` uses the specified eks instead of the content of the default `eks` variable; in this case sends the message to `exchange1` with routing key `rk1` and to `exchange2` with routing key `rk2`.